-South Mountain Restoration Center 10058 South Mountain Rd.
+South Mountain Restoration Center

+10058 South Mountain Rd.
 South Mountain, PA 17261-0999 717-749-3121

 Admission Information:

-South Mountain Restoration Center Social Service Department 717-749-4003

-INTELLECTUAL DISABILITIES

-Intellectual disability and/or autism services are administered through administrative entities (AE).
-The administrative entities are local contractors, usually the county's Mental Health/Intellectual Disabilities program office.
+South Mountain Restoration Center Social Service Department 717-749-4003 INTELLECTUAL DISABILITIES, AUTISM, AND DEVELOPMENTAL DISABILITY Services are administered through administrative entities (AE).
+The administrative entities are usually the county's mental health/intellectual/developmental disabilities office (MH/IDD).
 The AE serves as both a referral source and oversees local services.
-Services are delivered by local willing and qualified provider agencies through an agreement with DHS.

-Benefits: The administrative entities determine a person's program eligibility and authorize funding for the services contained in an individual support plan (ISP), developed with the individual and their team with the assistance of their supports coordinator.
-A person will be offered a choice of supports coordinator organizations from which to choose their supports coordinator.
+Services are delivered by willing and qualified provider agencies through an agreement with DHS.
+Benefits: The administrative entities determine a person's program eligibility and authorize funding for the services contained in an individual support plan (ISP) which is developed with the individual and their team with the assistance of their supports coordinator.
+A person will be offered a choice of supports coordination organizations.
 An AE will:

-- Talk about what kinds of supports and services are available. - Offer an opportunity to complete an application for the Medicaid Home and Community-based Waiver Program. - Enroll the person in services that require completing applications. - Offer the person choice of Supports Coordination Organization.
+- Complete the Level of Care determination. - Discuss the supports and services that are available. - Offer an opportunity to complete an application for the Medicaid home and community-based waiver program. - Offer the person choice of Supports Coordination Organizations.
 A supports coordinator will:

-- Develop an individual support plan with the individual and their team. - Help the person talk with individuals or agencies in the community that could be supportive. - Coordinate and monitor supports and services.
+- Develop an ISP with the individual and their team.

+- Help the person identify individuals or agencies in the community that could offer supports and services.

+- Coordinate, locate and monitor supports and services.

 Individuals from birth may also be eligible to receive services offered through the Consolidated Waiver, Community Living Waiver or Person/Family Directed Support Waiver.
 These waivers offer the following services:

 - Advanced Supported Employment

 - Assistive Technology

 - Behavioral Support

 - Benefits Counseling

 - Communication Specialist

 - Community Participation Support

 - Companion

 - Consultative Nutritional Services

 - Education Support

 - Family/Caregiver Training and Support

-- Home Accessibility Adaptations
+- · Home Accessibility Adaptations

 - Homemaker/Chore

 - Housing Transition and Tenancy Sustaining Services

 - In-Home and Community Support

-- (Licensed and Unlicensed) Life Sharing
+- (Licensed and Unlicensed) Life Sharing (Consolidated and Community Living Waivers)

 - Music, Art and Equine Assisted Therapy

+- Participant-Directed Goods and Services (Community Living and Person/Family Directed Support Waivers)

-- (Licensed and Unlicensed) Residential Habilitation
+- (Licensed and Unlicensed) Residential Habilitation (Consolidated Waiver)

 - Respite

 - Shift Nursing

 - Small Group Employment

 - Specialized Supplies

 - Supported Employment

 - Supported Living

 - Supports Broker

 - Supports Coordination

-- Therapy
+- Therapies

-- Physical
+- " Physical

-- Speech/Language
+- " Speech/Language

-- Occupational
+- " Occupational

-- Orientation, Mobility and Vision
+- " Orientation, Mobility and Vision

 - Transportation

 - Vehicle Accessibility Adaptations

 Note: Individuals may only be enrolled in one waiver program.

 Those Eligible: